 If you’re looking for places to eat in Washington or things to do at night, this is one of the places to visit.
 The neighborhood is filled with restaurants and cafes, along with live music venues.

 Pennsylvania Avenue connects the White House and Capitol Building, while alongside it, the National Mall stretches past the Smithsonian museums to the Washington Monument and Lincoln Memorial.
-Most of the top tourist attractions are near these, so prime locations center between Capitol Hill and Foggy Bottom, south of Dupont Circle.
+Most of the top tourist attractions are near these, so prime locations center between Capitol Hill and Foggy Bottom, washington dc of Dupont Circle.
 For a charming historic neighborhood, with public transport to attractions, consider Georgetown.
 These highly-rated hotels in Washington are handy for visitors:

 Luxury Hotels: The Jefferson at Dupont Circle, an easy stroll from the White House and National Mall, is a D.C. landmark, which lost none of its historic elegance in the recent renovations.
 Another gracious Washington institution, The Hay-Adams overlooks Lafayette Park and the White House and welcomes children with special activities.
 Within walking distance of Georgetown’s historic streets of restaurants and shops, Fairmont Washington is near Ford’s Theatre and an easy walk to the Mall.